Sarah Bahbah: "3eib!"

 In 2020, Bahbah released a series titled "3eib!" (pronounced "ay-ab"), a term meaning "shame" in Arabic (the series is titled "Shame on Me!" in English).
 The self-portrait series is the first to feature Bahbah in front of the camera, and the first series in which the photos' subtitles are written in both English and Arabic.
 The series touches on the same themes of empowerment, self-love, and desire as many of Bahbah's other works, but this time specifically centred around the experiences of Arab women.
 She chose the title "3eib" to preemptively reclaim the word, which she realized would be leveraged against her in "the Arab world" as a result of the series.

 "Fool Me Twice"

-Le projet de Sarah Bahbah, « Fool Me Twice », réalisé avec le soutien de WePresent, est une série photographique explorant la complexité de l'attirance entre individus, s'interrogeant sur les raisons de notre attirance pour les personnes qui nous attirent.
+Le projet de Sarah Bahbah, «Fool Me Twice», réalisé avec le soutien de WePresent, est une série photographique explorant la complexité de l'attirance entre individus, s'interrogeant sur les raisons de notre attirance pour les personnes qui nous attirent.
 Le projet met en vedette Noah Centineo, le petit ami d'Internet, et Alisha Boe, la star de 13 Reasons Why sur Netflix.
 Il suit l'histoire d'amour d'un couple inspirée par des événements vécus par la photographe elle-même.

 "Can I Come In"

-In June 2025, she released a podcast on YouTube called "Can I Come In ?", which tells the stories of six women in six episodes with Mia Khalifa, Cindy Kimberly, Nemahsis, Liza Soberano, Banks and Yesly Dimate.
+In June 2025, she launched Can I Come In?, a six-part "podcast-cinema-documentary hybrid" series released on YouTube in partnership with WeTransfer's arts platform WePresent.
+Each episode centres on one of six women - Mia Khalifa, Cindy Kimberly, Nemahsis, Liza Soberano, Banks and Yesly Dimate.